 Solution #3: Check Your RAM

-Random Access Memory or RAM is the short-term memory that your Mac uses in order to keep up with being as fast as possible.
-However, with a brand new macOS update (and even more likely with a Beta software update), it is likely that not all applications that you are using have been optimized for the new macOS.
+Random Access Memory or RAM is the short-term memory that your Mac uses to keep up with being as fast as possible.
+However, with a brand new macOS update (and even more likely with a Beta software update), not all applications that you are using have likely been optimized for the new macOS.

 This means that they may not utilize your system’s resources efficiently and may appear to slow down the computer until they are updated.
 This is more likely with third-party applications, rather than ones that are maintained by Apple.
 So, if this is the case, we can quit those applications that are using high amounts of RAM.